PatrykPasterny/dating-engine/README.md

 normal enterprise infrastructure the CI/CD pipeline would handle the storing and accessing of such files.
 6. I decided not to add any pre commit hooks as in production code the linter and test checks would be performed in CI/CD pipelines.
+7. The swagger for grpc connection was not added as the proto files are outside internal file and client interface is available to use or copy from other repositories.